FelixFourcolor/noteblock-generator/README.md

 |------------------------> z
 ```
-The number of noteblocks depends on the note's dynamic level,
-this diagram shows one with maximum dynamic level 4.
+The number of noteblocks depends on the note's dynamic level, this diagram shows one with maximum dynamic level 4.

-Upon being called, the generator fills the required space
-starting from the build c with air, then generates the structure.
+Upon being called, the generator fills the required space starting from the build location with air, then generates the structure.

 ## License